CSDUMMI/DemNet/Documentation/Introduction.md

 ## The Directory structure.
 There are Three important folders in the repository and 2-3 important files in the root directory.

 ### The `main.py` file.
+Here the Flask Server and Routes are implemeneted, that are documented [here](Routes.md).
+It is depending on the `Server/` folder and is executed by `gunicorn main:app`.
+If you want to understand this program, you should start here for anything the Server does, goes through this file.
+### The `Server/` folder
+Here all the Python Modules that are used in `main.py`.
+This changes a lot, but the one that will stay constant is the `Server/election.py` which implements the `count` function that computes the election results.
+### The `output/` folder
+Here all the static HTML files are kept, like `login.html` or `index.html`.
+These may be human written or compiled from the Elm files in the `src/` folder.
+Eventually we want to use Elm more as a way of developing interactive single file Web Applications.
+But this is Abbashan's work to do.